-So the claim is that these principles are universal to all movement that is experientially pleasant and that is also objectively efficient, healthy and spontaneous.
-Movement that is pleasant is an aesthetic experience that is an integral part of a fulfilling living and an antidote to a mechanical unconnected and unnatural use of the body and the mind.
+So the claim is that these principles are universal to all movement that’s subjectively pleasant and that’s also objectively efficient, healthy and spontaneous.
+Movement which is pleasant is an aesthetic experience that is an integral part of a fulfilling living and an antidote to a mechanical unconnected and unnatural use of the body and the mind.
 Using the body-mind in an integrated way is necessary to constituting the whole person.
 While the health aspects of applying these principles is an objective fact the psychological benefits are to be judged experientially.

-So the goal of this practice is not improvisation for its own sake but rather for the sake of enhanced tango experience and also improved performance (faster learning, more efficient and skilled movement).
-Tango is usually taught using formulaic patterns of steps and so-called “technique” which comprises of mechanics of partnering, etc. The assumption is that these are the means of reaching improvisational dancing skills.
+So the goal of this practice is not improvisation for its own sake but rather for the sake of enhanced tango experience and also improved performance, that is, faster learning, more efficient and skilled movement.
+Tango is usually taught using formulaic patterns of steps and so-called “technique” which comprises of the mechanics of partnering, etc. The assumption is that these are the means of reaching improvisational dancing skills.
 In fact what you find is that dancers rarely get beyond dancing such set patterns and instead pile on more of them without really reaching the creativity, spontaneity and sensibility that you see in traditional dancing in Buenos Aires.

 Some argue that the reason for this is a lack of cultural understanding and so if you want to move beyond such set patterns you should learn more about the culture of tango.
 While it is certainly true that you are well advised to learn more about the traditional culture of the tango in Buenos Aires, I take the view that the source of the problem is the use of set patterns in teaching and you also find this in tango lessons in Buenos Aires.
 The need to run formal dancing lessons always results in piling on ever more patterns, figures and techniques.
 I propose instead that a systematic approach to learning tango should begin with structured movement explorations that provide the basis for partnering and improvised walking.

 The ABCDE Method